Jeopardy! Masters: Semifinals

 The four remaining contestants play each other round-robin over four games, with each player sitting out one game, but the point structure is the same as the previous rounds.
 Match points from the Knockouts and Quarterfinals do not carry over and will reset to 0.
 The three highest-ranked players move on to the finals, while the lowest-ranked player is eliminated.

 Finals

 The three remaining players play each other in a two-game match, as is standard in the final round of most Jeopardy! tournaments.
 Players who end the Double Jeopardy! round with zero points or a negative score in either game will be eliminated from Final Jeopardy! that game and their score for that game is recorded as zero points.
 The player with the highest combined score over the two games is declared champion.
 Furthermore, the three players will be automatically qualified in the next edition of the tournament, though they have the option to decline the invitation and drop out of the tournament for any reason.
+Any ties will get broken in sudden-death category imposed to players; the first one with correct question wins it; however, if wrong, others can ring in to try to win it, but if all tied players are wrong the process is repeated until someone wins it.